A Score that Really Matters: The Credit Score

-Before they decide on the terms of your loan, lenders need to discover two things about you: your ability to pay back the loan, and if you will pay it back.
-To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders must know two things about you: your ability to pay back the loan, and how committed you are to repay the loan.
+To assess your ability to pay back the loan, they assess your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Credit scores only assess the information contained in your credit reports.
-They don't consider income, savings, amount of down payment, or demographic factors like gender, ethnicity, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as dirty a word when these scores were invented as it is today.
-Credit scoring was developed to assess willingness to repay the loan while specifically excluding other demographic factors.
+Credit scores only take into account the info contained in your credit reports.
+They don't consider income or personal characteristics.
+These scores were invented specifically for this reason.
+"Profiling" was as bad a word when these scores were first invented as it is today.
+Credit scoring was developed to assess willingness to pay while specifically excluding any other irrelevant factors.

 Pacific Loan Brokers can answer your questions about credit reporting.
-Call us at 877-310-6200.
+Give us a call: 877-310-6200.